Martyna Wiankowska

-Martyna Wiankowska (born 24 December 1996) is a Polish professional footballer who plays as a left-back or winger for German club 1.
-FC Köln and the Poland national team.
+Martyna Wiankowska (born 24 December 1996) is a Polish professional footballer who plays as a left-back or winger for the Serie A club Como 1907 and the Poland national team.

 Career

 Wiankowska has been capped for the Poland national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 She was selected for the UEFA Women's Euro 2025, the first time the Polish national team qualified for a women's football major tournament.

 On 12 July 2025, in Poland's third and final game at the tournament, Wiankowska scored the game-winning goal in the 77th minute of a 3–2 victory over Denmark.
-She also made history as the first Polish national team player to score a goal at both the European Championships and a major event while coming on as a substitute.